A Guide to Australian Business Awards

 Australian Small Business Champion Awards

-- 100 full-time employees or fewer (manufacturing business).
+- 100 or fewer full-time employees (manufacturing).

 Judges will consider each applicant’s approach, achievements, and attitudes towards dealing with challenges.
 There are categories for Small Business Champion Entrepreneur (over 30 years) and Young Small Business Champion Entrepreneur (30 years and under); Business Growth Award; Business of the Decade Award; and numerous subdivisions within the Champion Professional Services, Trades & B2B and Champion Consumer & Retail Small Businesses categories.